 6. Buy refill ink to make dry erase markers work again.

 As a last resort (if buying a new set of markers isn’t an option), you can revive dry erase markers by injecting them with new refill ink specially for markers.
-There are refillable dry erase markers, but you can inject non-refillable markers as well.
+When learning how to make a sharpie work again you’ll find there are refillable dry erase markers, and non-refillable markers (which you can revive as well using this method).
 Check which liquid solvent is needed on the marker’s manufacturer’s instructions.